Celebrating and promoting the best in UK prisons, probation and youth justice

 COMMENDEE 2018-19: Emma is an Offender Supervisor at HMP & YOI Bronzefield.
-She is Commended for the outstanding quality and humanity of her work with a wide range of female offenders, as well as for her dedication and passion in helping to develop and promote a restorative justice culture across Bronzefield.
+She receives a Commendation for the quality and humanity of her work with the women of Bronzefield, and for her dedication and passion in helping to promote a restorative justice culture across the prison.

 Initial Nominator, and Bronzefield’s Deputy Director, Vicky Robinson says ‘Emma is adept at understanding the women in a way that cuts beyond their offending behaviour to dig through to the criminogenic and other emotional factors that underpin their offending and emotional stability.’
 She gave several examples, including ‘Caroline’*: